 The Creative Principle

 The last step on this journey to creative expression is actually putting The Creative Principle into action.
-The French artist, Henri Matisse once famously declared, “Creativity takes courage.”
+The French artist, Henri Matisse once famously declared, “creativity takes courage.”
 It takes considerable courage to deviate from the safe confines of conventional compositional rules because trying something different could lead to failure.
 Your art should be an intimate expression of yourself so it’s easy to take failure personally.
 It’s important to remember, however, that artistic growth requires experimenting and trying new things.
-Failures will definitely occur along the way but they’re a small price to pay for the creative breakthroughs you’re going to make by venturing outside your comfort zone.
-Edwin Land, the founder of Poloroid, said, “An essential aspect of creativity is not being afraid to fail.”
+Failures will occur along the way but they’re a small price to pay for the creative breakthroughs you’re going to make by venturing outside your comfort zone.
+Edwin Land, the founder of Polaroid, said, “an essential aspect of creativity is not being afraid to fail.”
 Don’t be afraid to try something new.

 Remember, no one is born an accomplished photographer and master of composition.
 It’s not an innate talent.
 It’s not a gift.
 There are no child prodigies in the field of photography.
 Every great photographer has had to learn the rules, intentionally break the rules, then ignore them altogether.
 If you’re just starting out, rest assured that you are in the same place that I once was, as well as every other professional photographer.
 Learn the rules, adopt the Creative Principle, then follow your heart and intuition to a life of creative expression.
 Enjoy the journey.